colorfulo/slb/intl.en-US/Miscellaneous/FAQ/Guaranteed-performance instance billing FAQ.md

 ## 1. When will the guaranteed-performance instance start charging the capacity fees? {#section_zqv_zby_wdb .section}

 Alibaba Cloud Server Load Balancer \(SLB\) launched the guaranteed-performance instances in May, 2017, and started the testing at the same time.
 For now, the guaranteed-performance instance has been tested for 10 months.
-SLB will charge the capacity fee on guaranteed-performance instances beginning April 1, 2018.
-For more information, see [How to use guaranteed-performance instances?](../../../../reseller.en-US/Miscellaneous/FAQ/How to use guaranteed-performance SLB instances?.md#).
+SLB will charge the capacity fee on guaranteed-performance instances from April 1, 2018.
+For more information, see [How to use guaranteed-performance instances?](../../../../intl.en-US/Miscellaneous/FAQ/How to use guaranteed-performance SLB instances?.md#).

 The fee collection for the guaranteed-performance instances take effect in batches by regions: